 The Reference 30k Booster can be used to make measurements on systems with one electrode connected to earth ground.
-High-temperature cells in an autoclave, water-cooled cells, and systems with AC-powered pumps may have earthed metal in the cell's electrolyte.
+High temperature cells in an autoclave, water cooled cells, and systems with AC powered pumps may have earthed metal in the cell's electrolyte.

-The System Ground must be isolated from earth gound when you test earth-grounded systems.
+The System Ground must be isolated from Earth Ground when you test Earth Grounded Systems.
 Disconnect the Ground Jumper as described above.

-Warning: Two connections to earth ground in an electrochemical system can create a hazardous condition.
-If your cell has an earth-ground connection, you must not connect the system ground to earth.
-One symptom of multiple earth connections is opening of the Reference 30k Booster's front-panel fuses which protect the Counter and Working

-When you use the a Reference 30k Booster in a system with an earth-grounded electrode, the System Ground develops a voltage versus earth ground.
+Two connections to earth ground in an electrochemical system can create a hazardous condition.
+If your cell has an earth ground connection, you must not connect the system ground to earth.
+One symptom of multiple earth connections is opening of the Reference 30k Booster's front panel fuses which protect the Counter and Working leads.
+When you use the a Reference 30k Booster in a System with an Earth Grounded electrode, the System Ground will develop a voltage versus Earth Ground.
 The magnitude of the voltage depends on which electrode is earthed and the cell voltage.
-In all cases, the voltage is less than 24 volts.
+In all cases, the voltage will be less than 24 volts.